-Cross-Sector Arts Partnership (CSAP) is a program that supports collaborative projects developed in partnership by non-profit arts organizations and organizations from non-arts sectors such as (but not limited to) agriculture, business/industry, science, technology, military, healthcare, community, education, environment, and/or transportation.
+Cross-Sector Arts Partnership (CSAP) was a program that supported collaborative projects developed in partnership by non-profit arts organizations and organizations from non-arts sectors such as (but not limited to) agriculture, business/industry, science, technology, military, healthcare, community, education, environment, and/or transportation.

 Questions?
 Please contact Haowen Wang, Program Officer, Performing Arts, at firstname.lastname@example.org

 Proposals to CSAP were accepted through a nomination process by MAAF’s nine states and jurisdiction arts agency partners.
 Through a panel process, nine partnership projects were selected to receive grants of up to $10,000.
 Funded projects will be taking place between May 1, 2018 and June 30, 2019.